Villa-DEste, Tivoli

 Villa-D’EsteFountains

-It was hard to find the villa at first as it seems so unassuming from the outside, but what a surprise when you are in, through the courtyard and into the garden.
-Wow, the water features which all symbolise something were beautiful.
+It was hard to find the villa at first, as it seems so unassuming from the outside, but what a surprise when you are inside, through the courtyard and into the garden.
+Wow, the water features, which all symbolise something, were beautiful.
 Even the views overlooking the valleys and hills surrounding Tivoli are impressive.
-On a clear day, you can see St Peter’s Basilica Rome.
+On a clear day, you can see St Peter’s Basilica in Rome.

-This is a place we really wanted to visit as we had seen a Monte Dom TV programme about it last year.
-The gardens didn’t fail to impress and left us in awe of their sheer natural beauty.
+This is a place we wanted to visit, as we had seen a Monte Dom TV programme about it the previous year.
+The gardens didn’t fail to impress, leaving us in awe of their sheer natural beauty.

 Villa-d'esteGardens